-The Journal is financially supported by the Spanish Society for Experimental Psychology and the University of Valencia in Spain.
 The implementation of the Journal’s innovative publication and peer review model is supported by the organization Open Scholar and the OPRM software.

 Scope